Novkirishki/Data-Structures-and-Algorithms/01. Data-Structures-Algorithms-and-Complexity/README.md

 Console.WriteLine(CalcSum(matrix, 0));
 ```

 ####Answer: We have a recursion here.
 The outer 'for' will loop n times.
 On every loop it will call the same function with row + 1.
 The n newly called functions will do exaclty the same by calling new n functions with row+2.
-When we hit the last row the recursion will stop.
+So we have n*n*n... m times because when we hit the last row the recursion will stop.
 This algorith makes a tree like this one:

 ![tree](tree.png)